shirleywbi/CS330/cheatsheet.md

 _**Which metric do we care about?**_
 Although we would like high precision and recall, the balance depends on our domain.
 For instance, recall is really important if we really need good detection (e.g., credit card fraud detection).

+_**How can we interpret the scores?**_

+- High std for test score -> We can't exactly trust the ordering
+- Higher train scores compared to test scores -> Overfitting
+  - Adjust hyperparameters

+_**What should we consider when analyzing and making our conclusions?**_

+- Size of the dataset
+- CV folds
+- Test set
+- Choice in scoring metric

 ### Confusion Matrix